Team

 PhD Student

 Rakesh is broadly interested in animal cognition, behavioural ecology and urban biodiversity.
-For his PhD, he plans to study behavioural adaptations in palm squirrels in response to urban changes.
+For his PhD, he studies behavioural adaptations in palm squirrels in the regions of overlaps, focusing on niche dynamics, acoustic displacement and variation in behavioural responses during resource acquisition.
 Previously, he has worked with BNHS to understand the impact of urban development on the population and behaviour of migratory waterbirds; and at IISER Berhampur, he explored the reproductive behaviour of Drosophila.
 In his free time, you can find him birding and capturing photos of wildlife; apart from that, he enjoys listening, composing and producing music.

 Rigzen Mingyur